-Nine of the 22 contestants in the IFNS 3-Minute Thesis contest have advanced to a final round of judging.
+Nine of the 22 contestants in the IFNS 3-Minute Thesis contest advanced to a final round of judging.
 Three entries each from 3 “regions” (Americas, Europe, All Others) were selected by separate judging panels of IFNS councilors.
 Students from Brazil, Chile, USA, Belgium, England, Ireland, Portugal, Kenya, Australia, India and South Africa took part.
-The finalists will be judged by a panel of 6 nematologists and 3 ‘non-experts’ from other areas of plant science.
-Three winners will be awarded ICN 2022 bursaries by mid-December.
+The finalists (below) were judged by a panel of 6 nematologists and 3 ‘non-experts’ from other areas of plant science.
+The three winners will be awarded ICN 2022 bursaries.

 A big Thank You to all the judges!